SHE'S A LADY1 of 12

 Since the "New 52," Montoya has been bumped back down to being a Gotham City cop.
-Vic Sage is back in action as the Question, and it seems like Renee’s history with the identity was erased during that reboot.
+And in the current DC Universe, Vic Sage is back in action as the Question.

 Since taking the mantle of Captain Marvel, Carol has become Marvel’s premiere female hero.
-She’s an Avengers mainstay, and one side of the conflict in Civil War II.
-She’s even got her own feature film with actress Brie Larson slated for 2018.
+She’s an Avengers mainstay, and was one side of the conflict in Civil War II.
+And of course her solo movie is on the way in March, 2019.

 1 of 12

 9 of 12